Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature: Results

 \section{Results}

 The PXRD patterns attest to the crystallinity and bulk purity of the samples, all belonging to the rhombohedral $R\bar{3}c$ space group, in agreement with previous reports \cite{Murthy,Murthy2}.
-While the Rietveld refinements resulted in nearly the same lattice parameters for all the samples, magnified views of the (102), (110), and (104) Bragg reflections depicted in the insets of Fig. \ref{Fig_XNPD}(a) reveal that the peaks get sharper and more defined as the sintering temperature ($T_s$) increases, suggesting that higher $T_s$ leads to larger grain size and higher crystallinity, as will be confirmed by the SEM images, shown in Fig. \ref{Fig_SEM}.
+While the Rietveld refinements resulted in nearly the same lattice parameters for all the samples, magnified views of the (102), (110), and (104) Bragg reflections depicted in the insets of Fig. \ref{Fig_XNPD}(a) reveal that the peaks get sharper and more defined as the sintering temperature ($T_s$) increases, suggesting that higher $T_s$ leads to larger grain size and higher crystallinity.

 The similar X-ray scattering cross sections for Co and Mn in conventional Cu-$K_{\alpha}$ radiation preclude an accurate assessment of the antisite disorder in LSCMO with PXRD alone.
 Since the antisite disorder at the transition-metal ion sites is known to impact the electronic and magnetic properties of perovskites directly \cite{Sami,Serrate}, and given the significantly different coherent neutron scattering lengths for $^{nat}$Mn and $^{nat}$Co (-3.73 fm and 2.49 fm, respectively \cite{Sears}), we conducted room temperature PND measurements on all samples to determine the extent of antisite disorder.
 Fig. \ref{Fig_XNPD}(b) shows the PND pattern collected using $\lambda$ centered around 0.8 \AA ($d$ coverage from 0.1 to 8 \AA) for sample 1400 as representative of all the others, for which the same overall behavior was found.
 In the Supplementary Material is shown the data analysis for all samples \cite{SM}.